 The SD-HC card will hold a maximum of 32GB while the SDXC cards can extend to about 256GB.
 With a minor update, your Nintendo Switch will support the SD-XC cards.

-Therefore, if you will be downloading massive amount of Bytes in form of programs, games, files and data such as Virtual Console and eShop, then you might need to purchase the SD-XC micro-cards.
+Therefore, if you will be downloading a massive amount of Bytes in form of programs, games, files, and data such as Virtual Console and eShop, then you might need to purchase the SD-XC micro-cards.